-Leaves fall from trees in autumn because as temperatures drop, the tree’s internal temperature is also dropping.
+There's a very clear scientific explanation for this.
+Leaves fall from trees in autumn because as temperatures drop, the tree's internal temperature is also dropping.
 The amount of light that plants can work with to produce photosynthesis also decreases.
-Leaves are losing nutrients and they can’t photosynthesize as well due to lower light levels so they lose their greenness.
-Simply put, they provide little help to the tree in the autumn and there’s less of a reason to keep them around — so they just drop from the tree.
+Leaves are losing nutrients and they can't photosynthesize as well due to lower light levels so they lose their greenness.
+Simply put, they provide little help to the tree in the autumn and winter there's less of a reason to keep them around -- so they just drop from the tree.

-But that’s just the short story, the long story is way more interesting.
+But that's just the short story; the long story of why leaves fall down is way more interesting.

 Preparing for winter